narrat3d/pictorial-maps-3d-humans/README.md

 # Inferring 3D human figures from pictorial maps

-This is the official code repository for the article "Inferring Implicit 3D Representations from Human Figures on Pictorial Maps"
+This is code for the article [Inferring Implicit 3D Representations from Human Figures on Pictorial Maps](http://narrat3d.ethz.ch/3d-humans-from-pictorial-maps/).
+Please find further READMEs in the subfolders for more information.

 ## Git configuration